Skip to main content

 edge_core_restart lifecycle alert

 POST /api/v1/edges/{uuid}/restart-core creates a single edge_core_restart alert that tracks the restart end-to-end.
 The alert is scoped to the environment of the first bound twin (alerts always need a twin / environment / workflow anchor), with source_type: cloud because the request originates from the backend, not from the edge.
-The current phase is carried on metadata.phase:
+The current phase is carried on metadata.phase: The same alert_uuid is returned in the API response and included in the MQTT command payload, so edge-core can transition the alert without a lookup.

 Restart-driven pre-resolution